alexwiki/ldap-parser/README.md

 # ldap-parser
-LDAP parser, convert LDAP logs to JSON files.
+LDAP parser in python, which converts LDAP logs to JSON files.